jmuganga54/statistics/01 Introduction/README.md

 >>> * PDF Materials
 >>> * Handy notebook files

-I strongly suggest you complete all the exercise as they are designed not only for practice but also as an additional source of information that deepens your understanding of statistics.
+>>> I strongly suggest you complete all the exercise as they are designed not only for practice but also as an additional source of information that deepens your understanding of statistics.

-## Keypoints and Notes

-## Summary